Computer-Science-and-Engineering-GNDEC/Hackathon-1.0/index.md

 1. There must be one team leader in a team.
 1. One mentor in a team is allowed in addition to team members.
 1. One mentor will belong to one team only.
+1. Student may use Computer Centre facility of the college.
+1. Stundet may get their refreshments from computer centre from 2PM to 3PM.

 ## How to register Team?